coppolam/swarmulator/README.md

 * `animation_updatefreq`: Frame-rate of the animation.

 * `logger_updatefreq`: Log-rate.
 If the logger thread is activated, then this will create a text log at the indicated rate (with respect to the simulation time).

-### Run
-To run Swarmulator, use the following command:

-    .\swarmulator <nagents> <knearest>

-Where <nagents> is the number of agents you would like to have at the start of the simulation.  <knearest> is the number of agents that each agent can observe starting with the closest from itself.
-If <knearest> is unspecified, the agents will be able to observe all other agents.
-So for instance, to run a simulation with 3 agents which can all observe each other, run:

-    .\swarmulator 3 2

-### User commands
+#### Adding your own runtime parameters
+It is possible to easily add your own runtime parameter to Swarmulator.
+This can be done into three quick steps.
+1. Open `conf/parameters.xsd`.
+Here you declare the new parameter as an additional XSD element.
+        ```<xs:element name="parameter_name" type="xs:parameter_type"/>```
+2. Open `conf/parameters.xml`.
+Here you define the value of the parameter to be read at runtime.
+       ```<new_parameter_name>default value</new_parameter_name>```
+That's it!
+Now you use the parameter anywhere in the code by calling `param->new_parameter_name()`.

+#### Interactive user commands
-You can interact with Swarmulator in real time through the animation.
-It is possible to intuitively drag and zoom within the animation using drag-and-drop and your mouse's scroll wheel.
+You can interact with Swarmulator in real time through the animation window.
+It is possible to intuitively move and zoom within the animation using drag-and-drop and your mouse's scroll wheel.

-Additionally, you can do the following:
+Additionally, there are a number of keyboard commands for the following:
 * Add a new agent (`a`).
 This can be done by pressing the `a`, at which point a new agent will be created at the location pointed by the mouse cursor.
 * Pause (`p`).
 The simulation can be paused by pressing the `p` key.
 * Resume (`r`).
 Resume the simulation.
 Pressing `r` while the simulation is running normally will cause it to pause.
 * Step-through (`s`).
 This will run the simulation for a very small time step and then pause.
 It can be pressed repeatedly to slowly step through the simulation.
 * Re-start the simulation (`n`).
 This will re-start the simulation.
 * Quit (`q`).
-This will quit swarmulator.
+This will quit Swarmulator.

 ## Prototyping with Swarmulator
+Swarmulator is built for quick prototyping, making it simple to switch out different controllers and agents in the swarm.
+The controller and agent in use are defined in `sw/settings.h`.
+Using this approach, you can quickly switch out different controllers and then recompile the code.

-### Using your own controller
+#### Using your own controller
-The individual controller is accessible in `sw/simulation/controller.cpp`.
-Here you can define your rule that you would like to test out.
+All controllers must be a child of the class `Controller`, to be found at `sw/simulation/controller.cpp`.
-You can define a controller as a child class of `Controller`, and then define that you want to use it in `sw/settings.h` You can use the functions in `OmniscientObserver` in order to simulate the sensing of other agents as you see fit.
+You can define a controller as a child class of `Controller`, and then define that you want to use it in `sw/settings.h`.
+You can look at the controllers in `sw/simulation/controllers/...` for examples.
+You can use the functions in `OmniscientObserver` in order to simulate the sensing of other agents as you see fit.

-### Using your agent dynamics
+#### Using your agent dynamics
-The standard version of Swarmulator runs using standard kinematic equations as defined in the `Particle` class. `Particle` is a sub-class of `Agent`.
-If you would like to use your own dynamics, then you can create a new sub-class for `Agent` where you can include a model of your choice.
+All agents must be a child of the class `Agent`, to be found at `sw/simulation/agent.cpp`.
+You can define an agent as a child class of `Agent`, and, as for controllers, define that you want to use it in `sw/settings.h`.
+You can look at the controllers in `sw/simulation/agents/...` for examples of agents, where you can declare the dynamics of the agents.